Digits88/github-api-tools/readme.md

 Usage
 -----

-There are two exclusive modes: create repositories and manage teams.
-All the other options provide parameters to one of these two modes.
+There are exclusive modes: create repositories, manage teams, and unwatch.
+All the other options provide parameters to one of these modes.
+If multiple modes are specified, the only the last one is considered.

 **Modes**

 * `-create-repos`: Create the repositories specified in the provided CSV file.
 * `-manage-teams`: Manage teams as per the specifications in the provided CSV file.
+* `-unwatch`: Allows unwatching of a number of repos; this is not the same as `-nowatch`.
+This uses the `user` and `repo` columns of the CSV file.

 **General options**